Undergraduate + Postgraduate

 • Gain a competitive edge in your career as you graduate with two qualifications in just 4 years instead of 5.

-• You will graduate classroom and profession ready, with 13 weeks of professional practice in schools.
+• You will graduate ready to begin your teaching career, with 13 weeks of professional practice in schools.

 • Enjoy strong employment opportunities (national shortage of Arts and Humanities teachers, plus you’ll qualify to teach two secondary school subjects).